Mazamars312/Analogue-Amiga/README.md

 -   All harddrive and floppy images are to be placed into the `\Assets\amiga\common`

--   For Harddrive images - In the \\Cores\\Mazamars312.Amiga\\ folder the data.json file would need to be edited with the files names for each HDF file placed in data slots 310-313.
+-   For harddrive images - In the \\Cores\\Mazamars312.Amiga\\ folder the data.json file would need to be edited with the files names for each HDF file placed in data slots 310-313.
 Currently at the moment the Amiga-Vision images are referenced here for now.
-But change the names for other harddrives
-    These cannot be changed on the fly due to how the HDF images work in the core.
-	These are also limited to 4GBytes in size due to the APF restrictions
+But change the names for other hard drives These cannot be changed on the fly due to how the HDF images work in the core.
+This are now limited to 2Tbyte drives.
+Anything larger will need different sector sizes to run.

+-   If HDD3 or HDD4 are needed make sure you BIOS rom has this enabled as this is a Amiga Bios issue and not the Core/MPU causing these not to be seen.

 How can I get AmigaVision running on this core?
 -----------------------------------------------